School of Forensic and Applied Sciences

 Consultant activities on Waste and Environmental Issues: Leeds City Council Waste Strategy

 Faculty Research Degrees Sub-Committee member

 Member of University Strategic Waste Reduction Working Group

 Waste Awareness Construction Course Instructor for CIWM

-Green chemistry for treatment of waste streams and the effectiveness.
+Green chemistry for treatment of waste streams

 Advance technology for waste management including gasification, pyrolysis and digestion.